 Pat M. Irwin – Founder & President, ElderCareCanada

 Pat Irwin enjoyed a long and successful career in financial services – banking, trust and systems consulting – in Canada and the US.
 When her dad became ill in 1997 and her mom could no longer care for him, there were so few choices that after three months in a nursing home, her dad was dead.
-First she got mad, then she got busy, and in 1999 founded WorkingWomen+ (now ElderCareCanada), a consulting service assisting adult children in dealing with aging parents.
+First she got mad, then she got busy, and founded ElderCareCanada, a consulting service assisting adult children in dealing with aging parents.

 Her specialty is effectively managing the family dynamic between seniors, their adult children and adult siblings.

 She builds on her consulting and service-quality training in developing strategies with families so they can plan together to get things done, including in-home care, housing options, relocation assistance, absentee care management, and strategies for long-term care, estates, Wills and funerals.
 Another specialty area is elder care mediation, and expert opinions for families undergoing mediation and litigation regarding elder care costs and effort.

 Education includes a BA from the University of Toronto, Associate of the Institute of Canadian Bankers (AICB), Certified Senior Advisor (CSA/CPCA) designation, and certificate in mediation from the Faculty of Law, University of Windsor.

 She also offers onsite lectures and Webinars on eldercare topics and supports corporate Employee Assistance Programs as well as her private practice.